pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 ---

-### 4. More Complete Business Flow Example
+### 4. More Complete Business Flow Practical Code

-Suppose you have a user registration flow involving parameter validation, database write, email notification, etc., each step may fail:
+Suppose there is a user registration flow involving parameter validation, database write, email notification, etc., each step may fail:

 ```go
 package main